Skip to main content

 Employment Contracts in Norway

 Collective agreements with unions may govern temporary employment for specific groups like artists, researchers, or sports-related workers.
-The Working Environment Act specifies essential elements to include in employment contracts, covering details like party identities, workplace location, job description, commencement date, expected duration (for temporary roles), trial period conditions, holiday rights, termination notice periods, compensation, working hours, breaks, special working arrangements, and information about collective pay agreements if applicable.
+The Working Environment Act specifies essential elements to include in employment contracts, covering details like party identities, workplace location, job description, commencement date, expected duration for temporary roles, trial period conditions, holiday rights, termination notice periods, compensation, working hours, breaks, special working arrangements, and information about collective pay agreements if applicable.

 Working Hours

-• 9 hours within a 24-hour period (considered a normal working day)
+• 9 hours within a 24-hour period

-• 40 hours over a 7-day period (considered a normal work week)
+• 40 hours over a 7-day period

 Probation Period